Terms and Conditions

 - 15.1 If Planex is unable to deliver or provide of goods, then Planex may cancel the Customer’s order (even if it has been accepted) by written notice to the Customer, and refund to the Customer any payment the Customer has made to Planex for the relevant goods which will not be supplied.

-- 15.2 No purported cancellation or suspension of any order or any part thereof by the Customer is binding on Planex once the order has been accepted.
+- 15.2 No purported cancellation or suspension of any order or any part thereof by the Customer is binding on Planex once the order has been accepted, unless Planex agrees to such cancellation or suspension.

 16. Force Majeure

-- 16.2 Nothing in this Clause 16 operates to excuse the Customer from any obligation to pay money to Planex.
+- 16.2 Clause 16.1 does not operate to excuse the Customer from any payment obligation to Planex.

-- 16.3 If a party is prevented from acting by a Force Majeure Event, that party must:
+- 16.3 If a party is delayed or prevented from acting by a Force Majeure Event, that party must:

-- c. subject to Clause 16.4, resume performance of the obligation prevented by the Force Majeure Event as soon as practicable after the Force Majeure Event ceases.
+- c.
+Subject to clause 16.4, resume performance of the obligation delayed or prevented by the Force Majeure Event as soon as practicable after the Force Majeure Event ceases or otherwise no longer delays or impacts performance of such obligation.

 - 17.1 The law of Victoria from time to time governs the Terms.
 The parties agree to the non-exclusive jurisdiction of the courts of Victoria, the Federal Court of Australia, and of courts entitled to hear appeals from those Courts.